pepsizerosugar/node-sheet-manager/README.md

        }'
       ```
       This will `append` the data to the sheet.
-   3. The third method is to use the `POST` method.
+   3. The third method is to use the `PUT` method.
       ```
-       curl --location --request POST 'localhost:3000' \
+       curl --location --request PUT 'localhost:3000' \
        --header 'spreadsheetId: your sheet id' \
        --header 'sheetName: sheet name for update data' \
        --header 'sheetRange: **:**' \